The Troy Savings Bank Music Hall presents

 3:00 PM – 4:00 PM Sousapalooza: A Community Reading of the Music of John Philip Sousa

-Outside Troy Savings Bank Music Hall | 32 Second Street, Troy, NY
+Troy Savings Bank Music Hall | 32 Second Street, Troy, NY

 Join us for Sousapalooza, a joyful, participatory concert featuring the patriotic marches of John Philip Sousa.
-This open-air performance invites brass, woodwind, and percussion players of all ages and experience levels to come together and bring Sousa’s iconic music to life in downtown Troy.
+This performance invites brass, woodwind, and percussion players of all ages and experience levels to come together and bring Sousa’s iconic music to life in downtown Troy.

 Selections will include but are not limited to: